DoctorKhan/Manual-Override-Book/src/95_archive/030_whirlpool_physics_debuff_loops.md

-# Appendix: Whirlpool Physics (Debuff Loops) and Three Special Moves
+# Chapter 31: Appendix: Whirlpool Physics (Debuff Loops) and Three Special Moves

 This appendix preserves a practical model from earlier drafts for working with sticky mental-emotional loops.